apache/hudi/rfc/rfc-51/rfc-51.md

 | hoodie.datasource.read.end.timestamp | -        | optional. |

-### CDC File Type
+### CDC File Types

-Here we define five cdc file types in CDC scenario.
+Here we define 5 cdc file types in CDC scenario.

 - CDC_LOG_File: a file consists of CDC Blocks with the changing data related to one commit.
   - when `hoodie.table.cdc.supplemental.logging` is true, it keeps all the fields about the change data, including `op`, `ts_ms`, `before` and `after`.
 When query hudi table in cdc query mode, load this file and return directly.